ste777V6/DevopsBootcamp2026/week2/flask_dummy_app/README.md

 To run the app with with unicorn and expose , just run the script appstart.sh

+When running with nginx proxy untance on port 443 a certificate is needed.

 # to decrypt the private key